ThomasJon196/Kek-Server/README.md

 # Kek-Server
-Setup of a linux serer for private hosting if services.
+Setup of a linux server for private hosting of different services

 ## Checkout